 Set in France, the novel opens with a blatant olfactory description of the stench that must have exuded from the pre-hygienic Paris of the 1700’s; we are immediately dropped into this fetid, aromatic world:

-Introduced to the main character as a small child, Grenouille’s world is macabre a best.
-He is birthed by a fishwife while she is cutting up smelly fish with a rusty knife and who cuts him free with that same blade; she leaves him to die in a pile of rotting fish.
+We are introduced to the main character as a small child.
+Grenouille’s world is macabre at best – he is birthed by a fishwife, while she’s in the act of cutting up smelly fish with a rusty knife; she cuts him free with that self same blade; then she leaves him to die in a pile of rotting fish.
 Later, his nursemaid refuses to breastfeed him because he takes too much milk.
 As the novel progresses, we find that he has two bizarre, opposing traits: he has no scent of his own, yet has an almost supra-natural sense of smell.
-These traits combine to set him apart from his peers; Grenouille is mistrusted and treated like a monster.
-The author’s characterisation of the protagonist seems aimed to disturb yet draw sympathy, and keeps the reader fascinated at the same time.
+These traits combine to set him apart from his peers.
+Consequently.
+Grenouille is mistrusted and treated like a monster.
+The author’s characterisation of the protagonist seems aimed to disturb, yet also to draw sympathy, and keeps the reader fascinated throughout.

-Ultimately, I think this title works.
+Ultimately, I think the novel is very effective.
 Perfume tends to lose a lot of its driving narrative towards the end, almost mimicking the antagonist’s waning desire to identify with the people around him, no matter how bizarrely his motivations.
 Grenouille’s journey is ultimately one of acceptance, and this is where the novel falters.
 This theme is turned on its head nearing the book’s end, when the protaganist no longer wishes to blend into society: he wants to make humans worship him, so that he can destroy then.